mreichhoff/FreqBurger/README.md

 The site is built in plain JavaScript, with a firestore backend.
 D3 generates the visualizations.

+The files in `scripts/` process raw data from the sources listed in the acknowledgements; the files in `firebase/` load the processed data into firestore; frontend code is all in `public/`.

 While a system like ElasticSearch would likely be a better fit, a simple key-value pair store is used for simplicity (for now).
 This is aided by the fact that the total number of words and ngrams in a given language is generally quite manageable; and by the fact that languages tend to evolve